Attending the Procession

 Image credit: Rusty Blazenhoff, 2023

-Dressed in white and carrying paper lanterns made from branches, the Willow Dancers embody the spirit of the willow trees that grow along our river banks, and they will guide our procession to the river.
+Dressed in white and carrying paper lanterns made from branches, the Lantern Dancers guide our procession to the river.
 This year Bulla! , leaders of community dances including Cuban, World Folk, and Sacred will head the Willow Dancers, and they invite community members who would like to join the dance to bring a lantern and join them at the head of the procession.

 Image credit: Bob Rousseau, 2023

-Those who carry the paper mache reliquary containing messages to the dead, the attendants who collect the messages, plus the Ritual Leader and the Tender of the Book of Souls.
+Those who carry the paper mache reliquary containing messages to the dead, the attendants who collect the messages, plus the Book of Souls that holds the names of the recently departed dead.

 Image credit: Bloco Alegria